Floyd Mayweather Jr.: Mayweather vs. Castillo II

+Mayweather vs. Sosa

 On April 19, 2003, Mayweather defended his WBC lightweight title in a unanimous decision over Dominican Victoriano Sosa.
-Mayweather (30–0) fought a tactically-sound 12-round bout against an aggressive Sosa (35–3–2).
+Mayweather (30–0) fought a tactically sound 12-round bout against an aggressive Sosa (35–3–2).

+Mayweather vs. N'dou

 His next fight (on November 1 of the same year) was in his hometown of Grand Rapids against WBC #1-ranked contender Phillip N'dou, whose record was 31–1 with 30 KOs.
 During the run-up to the fight Nelson Mandela invited N'dou to his office for a pep talk before his departure for the U.S., advising him to "keep Mayweather on the outside with the jab, work the body and the head will become available".
 South African president Thabo Mbeki, in a note, said he had "full confidence" N'dou would put on a performance to make all South Africans proud and would return home with the WBC belt.
 When told of his opponent's high-level support Mayweather responded, "Nelson Mandela's a great man, he's big in America, but Mandela can't get in there and fight for him".

 In the fifth round, Mayweather connected with a series of straight rights and lefts; when N'dou would not go down, Mayweather gave a little smile and continued the barrage.
 He dominated his opponent, before flooring him with a series of rights in the seventh round.
 N'dou got up on shaky legs, forcing a stoppage at 1:50.
 At times during the fight, Mayweather (in black trunks outlined with fur) seemed to toy with N'dou.
 By the end of 2003, Mayweather was still The Ring's lightweight champion and the #5-ranked best pound-for-pound boxer in the world.